The evidence of atrocities in Gaza and the West Bank

 Since October 2023, Israeli forces have escalated violence in the West Bank, conducting airstrikes and mass forced displacements.
 Civilians have been targeted, hospitals attacked, and entire communities besieged.
 Israeli authorities have publicly stated their intent to apply the ‘lessons learned’ in Gaza to the West Bank, leading to a dramatic increase in unlawful killings.

-Since a temporary pause was reached in Gaza, the Israeli military has intensified its violence against Palestinians in the West Bank, launching devastating attacks in the northern cities of Jenin, Tulkarem and Tubas, which have killed at least 51 Palestinians, including seven children, and injured dozens more.
+Starting in January 2025 Israel has embarked on its longest military operation in the West Bank for more than 2 decades, launching devastating attacks in the northern cities of Jenin, Tulkarem and Tubas, which have killed at least 60 Palestinians, including nine children, and injured dozens more.

 The ongoing Israeli military assault on the northern occupied West Bank, which has seen the deployment of tanks for the first time in over 20 years, has caused the forced displacement of more than 40,000 Palestinians from their homes.